MrQwQQvQ/qaq/README.md

 ## Files in the Repository

 * **data.csv**: The dataset used in this project.
+* -Since The file is too large, it's splited into 2 parts here.
 * **notebooks/**: Jupyter notebooks for data exploration, preprocessing, and model training.
 * **scripts/**: Python scripts for specific tasks like oversampling and model evaluation.
 * **README.md**: This README file.